pivlab/manubot-ai-editor-evals/README.md

 A case corresponds to text from an existing manuscript (journal article, preprint, etc.) for testing.
 In the above example, `phenoplier` corresponds to [this journal article](https://doi.org/10.1038/s41467-023-41057-4).
-A case contains a [promptfoo](https://promptfoo.dev/) configuration file (`promptfooconfig.yaml`) with test cases and asserts, and an `outputs` folder with the results of the evaluations across different models.
+A case contains a [promptfoo](https://promptfoo.dev/) configuration file (`promptfooconfig.yaml`) with test cases and assertions, and an `outputs` folder with the results of the evaluations across different models.

 The `prompts` folder contains the prompts to be evaluated for this manuscript section.
-At the moment, we are using a 1) baseline prompt, which includes a basic instruction to revise a text, and 2) a candidate prompt, which includes a more complex set of instructions.
+At the moment, we are using 1) a candidate prompt containing a complex set of instructions and 2) a baseline prompt containing more basic instructions to compare the candidate prompt against.

 ### Run